plbin97/Antiboter-php-html-Chinese/README.md

-# Anti-bot-verification-php
+# Antiboter for php
-<p>Anti-bot-verification-php is a beautiful, easy, safety human-rebot php verification tool.
+<p>Antiboter is a beautiful, easy, safety human-rebot php verification tool.
 The function is similar to reCAPTCHA</p>
 <p>This is not based on any framework (such as jQure, react and bootstrap)</p>
 <p>I purely use JavaScript and CSS3 to built the font-end</p>
+<p>This product can work on both PC and Mobile device brower. </p>

 # Demo
 <p>https://www.teenet.me/verification</p>

 # Based on (Environment)
 <p>php 5 +</p>
-<p>IE9+</p>
+<p>php-gd library</p>

 # How to use
 <p>First, you need to download the files from recent release. </p>